SZ-X-ray Surface Brightness Fluctuations in the SPT-XMM clusters: Constraints out to

 \subsection{Inferred supersonic velocities}

 The clusters for which $\mathcal{M}_{\rho} > 1$ are: SPT-CLJ0354-5904, SPT-CLJ0658-5556, SPT-CLJ2017-6258, SPT-CLJ2056-5459, SPT-CLJ0304-4401, SPT-CLJ2032-5627, and SPT-CLJ0014-3022.
-Of these, SPT-CLJ0354-5904, SPT-CLJ2017-6258, and SPT-CLJ2056-5459 show evidence of disturbance; however, our substructure algorithm did not identify any substructure to mask, in part due to the modest photon counts in those images.
+Of these, SPT-CLJ0354-5904, SPT-CLJ2017-6258, and SPT-CLJ2056-5459 show asymmetries or potential substructure in the \textit{XMM} images that is suggestive of disturbance.
+Dynamical parameters from \cite{yuan2022} for these three clusters corroborate this.
+For example, all three of these clusters have profile parameters, $\kappa > 2$, and of the 32 clusters with sufficient constraints, these three are among the top five clusters with respect to highest values of $\kappa$.
+However, our substructure algorithm did not identify any substructure to mask, in part due to the modest photon counts in those images.
 SPT-CLJ0658-5556 (the Bullet cluster), SPT-CLJ0014-3022 (Abell 2744), SPT-CLJ0304-4401, and SPT-CLJ2032-5627 are known mergers \citep{markevitch2002,kempner2004,raja2021,duchesne2021}.

-As in \citet{romero2024}, the regions where $\mathcal{M}_{\rho}$ is inferred, from surface brightness fluctuations, to exceed unity is broadly congruent with where known or plausible shocks exist.
-Although gas velocities ($\mathcal{M}_{\text{3D}}$) are frequently attributed to distributed turbulence (Section~\ref{sec:intro}), the inferred values represent a volume-weighted average that can be elevated to super-linear levels by the influence of multiple local shocks, which are inherently supersonic.
+In the known mergers, we find that known or plausible shocks are within the same regions in which we infer $\mathcal{M}_{\rho} > 1$, consistent with our findings in \citet{romero2024}.
+Our analysis has assumed that density and pressure fluctuations, $A_{\text{3D}}$, scale linearly with the Mach number, which should hold for distributed turbulence (Section~\ref{sec:intro}).
+However, the inferred density and pressure fluctuations represent a volume-weighted average that can be accentuated due to super-linear levels by the influence of local shock(s), which are inherently supersonic.
+We note that by super-linear fluctuations, we mean that $A_{\text{3D}}(k_{\text{peak}}) \propto \mathcal{M}_{\text{3D}}^x$ with $x > 1$.
+Such behavior due to shocks within a region could explain the skewed, if not bimodal, distribution of our inferred Mach numbers (in Figure~\ref{fig:distributions}).
 From another perspective, someone could select a target cluster from super-linear fluctuations, and then investigate the (likely) presence of shocks with deeper observations.

 A more detailed interpretation of these supersonic velocities is likely to be complicated by several factors.
 As is often the case, the inclination angle of features, in this case shocks or a sloshing core, will impact the surface brightness signature.
 The current method of inferring gas velocities is developed in the context of turbulent motions and does not explicitly account for such substructure and thus different inclination angles.
 As such, we acknowledge that our inferred volume-averaged gas velocities have additional (unaccounted) systematic uncertainties.
 Secondarily, there is the matter of masking, which has evaded a widely accepted identification strategy \citep[e.g.][and this work]{Zhuravleva2015,dupourque2023}.
 The Bullet cluster and Abell 2744 provide some insight here, insofar as it is clear that our masking algorithm has masked the cooler gas behind the shocks in those two clusters, and \textit{not} the shocks themselves.